-Sex hormones play a role in your sexual and reproductive development as well as other body functions.
+Sex hormones affect your sexual and reproductive development and other body functions.
 For instance, they are necessary for puberty, sexual desire and other forms of sexual development.
 In addition, they act in some inflammatory processes, influencing hair growth patterns and body fat distribution, among others.

 Sex hormones in women include Progesterone, Oestrogen and Testosterone.
 (Yes, women do produce small amounts of Testosterone).

 Oestrogen is likely the female sex hormone with which we are most familiar.
-However, it has an essential role in women's sexual and reproductive health from puberty, the menstrual cycle, pregnancy and Menopause.
+Additionally, it has an essential role in women’s sexual and reproductive health from puberty, the menstrual cycle, pregnancy and Menopause.